BitBucketsFRC4183/frc2020-game-jam/docs/journal.md

 ...

+---

 ## 11/10/2020

 ### OS

-Buildings can be placed on territories.
+Buildings can be placed on territories, and they also cost resources.
 ![Building Placement](JournalImages/2020-11-10-01.gif)

 ### CP